Particular/NServiceBus.WireCompatibilityTests/README.md

-# WireCompatTests.Msmq
+# NServiceBus.WireCompatibilityTests

-Tests to ensure wire compatibility between versions of NServiceBus for the MSMQ Transport
+Tests to ensure wire compatibility between versions of NServiceBus.
+The tests use MSMQ as the underlying transport since its been available since the start